AbdallahSalah003/Product-preview-card-component/README.md

 Users should be able to:

-- View the optimal layout on Large And Small Screen.
+- View the optimal layout on Large Screen.

 ### Screenshot